chenyuancqu/LeetCodeSolution/README.md

 # learningpackage
-that is a package which might contain the learning of python3 &amp; go, wish to have some help with you.
+that is a package which might contain the learning of python3 &amp; go & Java, wish to have some help with you.